IOTechSystems/xrt-examples/AzureSphere/README.md

 3. In the generated project directory from this directory:

 * Copy the config directory
-* Overrite CMakeLists.txt, app_manifest.json and main.c
+* Overwrite CMakeLists.txt, app_manifest.json and main.c
-* Edit app_manifest.json and set "DeviceAuthentication" to the UUID of your Tenant
+* Edit app_manifest.json and set "DeviceAuthentication" to the UUID of your Tenant.
+This can be found by:
+`azsphere tenant list`
 * Build the application

 ### Example Application